IEG Fellowship Programme

 Application documents PhD students: 1.
 CV and, if applicable, list of publications 2.
 Table of contents of the dissertation project 3.
 Project description of the dissertation project (max.
 15,000 characters, excluding footnotes and spaces) 4.
 Detailed work and time schedule for the research stay at the IEG 5.
 Copies of university certificates 6.
 Language certificates, if applicable

 Application documents Postdocs: 1.
 CV and list of publications 2.
 Table of contents/structure of the research project 3. project description of the research project (max.
 15,000 characters, excluding footnotes and spaces) 4.
 Detailed work and time schedule for the research stay at the IEG 5.
-Copies of university certificates 6. full dissertation script 7.
+Copies of university certificates 6.
+Electronic copy of the PhD manuscript 7.
 Language certificates, if applicable

-You can submit your application in either English or German.
+Applications can be submitted in either English or German.
 We recommend choosing the language you are most proficient in.

-Please inform the reviewers of your application well in advance.
+Please inform the referees of your application well in advance.

-The reviewers should send the current reference in PDF format directly by email to application@ieg-mainz.de by the application deadline.
+The referees should send their reference letter in PDF format directly by email to application@ieg-mainz.de by the application deadline.

-The references should contain information about the research question, methodology, results, and presentation of your research project and provide an assessment with regard to the current state of research on the topic.
+The reference letter should contain information about the research question, methodology, structure, and results of the research project and provide an assessment with regard to the current state of research on the topic.
 They should address the applicant’s academic qualifications as well as the exposé and the work and time schedule for the fellowship stay in Mainz.

-The selection process may take some time due to the thorough review.
+The selection process may take up to three months due to the thorough review.
 We kindly ask for your patience.
-The selection meeting will take place in June.
-We will inform you of the selection committee’s decision by email after the selection meeting.
+The selection meeting will take place in June and candidates will be informed of the outcome by email.
 Please refrain from making inquiries in the meantime.

 In the event of rejection, you are welcome to reapply if your project has developed significantly and differs substantially from the initial application.